Alexander-Protasenya/Tulur.JsRouter/README.md

 ### Usage

-This JS library is available on NuGet:

-`PM> Install-Package Tulur.JsRouter`

-Here is a simple and complete example of using:
+Simple and complete example of using:

 ```html
 <!DOCTYPE html>